Algebra tile: Factoring

 In order to factor using algebra tiles, one has to start out with a set of tiles that the student combines into a rectangle, this may require the use of adding zero pairs in order to make the rectangular shape.
 An example would be where one is given one positive x^{2} tile, three positive x tiles, and two positive unit tiles.
 The student forms the rectangle by having the x^{2} tile in the upper right corner, then one has two x tiles on the right side of the x^{2} tile, one x tile underneath the x^{2} tile, and two unit tiles are in the bottom right corner.
 By placing the algebra tiles to the sides of this rectangle we can determine that we need one positive x tile and one positive unit tile for the length and then one positive x tile and two positive unit tiles for the width.
 This means that the two factors are $x+1$ and $x+2$.
 In a sense this is the reverse of the procedure for multiplying polynomials.

+Educational significance and limitations

+Algebra tiles are designed to support the "Concrete-Representational-Abstract" (CRA) instructional sequence, allowing students to physically manipulate objects (concrete) before drawing diagrams (representational) and finally using symbolic notation (abstract).

+Conceptual benefits

+Proponents argue that the tiles provide a geometric interpretation of algebraic concepts, particularly for the distributive property and factoring.
+By linking algebraic expressions to the area of a rectangle, students can visualize why $(x+1)^2$ results in a trinomial ($x^2 + 2x + 1$) rather than the common error $x^2 + 1$.
+The use of distinct colors for positive and negative values also reinforces the concept of zero pairs in integer operations.

+Limitations and criticism

+Despite their utility, mathematics educators have noted several limitations in the model: